eayvali/Deep-TSC/README.md

 ## Dataset

 - Data was collected using a cellphone attached to the waists of test subjects.
-Each person performs 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+Each person performs 6 activities (walking, walking upstairs, walking downstairs, sitting, standing, laying)
 - Data consists of  3-axial linear acceleration and 3-axial angular velocity  collected at a constant rate of 50Hz using  the embedded accelerometer and gyroscope of the phone.
-- To process training data from raw data , follow the instructions [here](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/)
+- To download and process training data from raw data , follow the instructions [here](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/).
+I've already done that and saved it as .npz file.

 ![HAR-class-dist](./pics/HAR-class-dist.png)